 Epulis is a common tumor in dogs' mouths, occurring along the gum line.
 Epulis is typically smooth (not ulcerated), pink, and occurs on the gums.
 The bad news is that it is a common type of tumor that tends to recur.
 The good news is that these tumors are benign; they do not spread to other areas of the body.

-What is Epulis?
+What Is Epulis?

-Symptoms of Epulis
+Symptoms of Epulis in Dogs

 Epulis are growths that form between the dog's teeth.
 They are usually firm, smooth, and similar in color to the gyms.
 Epulis tumors are more common in middle-aged dogs.
 Boxers and other breeds that have a flat face are more prone to them.
 Common symptoms related to epulis include: